cohesity/cohesity-nagios-plugin/README.md

  Along with common arguments, this script accepts
  - --warning or -w: Warning threshold.
 Defaults to '~:0'. **Optional**
  - --critical or -c: Critical theshold.
 Defaults to '~:0'. **Optional**
+ - --days or -d: The number of days of protection runs to moniter.
+Defaults to 1 day. **Optional**

  Usage :
  ```